Promo code SPRING2022 will be automatically applied at checkout!

 Ovulation, the main event during the luteal phase, occurs about halfway through the menstrual cycle (although this may differ for different people) and tends to last for 24 hours.
 During this phase, the mature egg is released from your ovary.

 During the ovulation phase of your cycle (or the fertile window), the chances of getting pregnant are the highest.
-Estrogen will peak just before you begin ovulating, and will begin dropping shortly after.
+Estrogen will peak just before you begin ovulating and will start dropping shortly after.

 Other Common Symptoms You May Experience During Your Cycle